Career Online High School offers adults the opportunity to earn an accredited high school diploma and career certificate online.

 Who can apply to COHS?

 Pueblo City-County Library District residents (at least 21 years of age) who wish to earn their high school diploma and have a Pueblo City-County Library card in good standing.
+Those with diplomas or GEDs do not qualify.

 How will people be selected for the program?